 The movie also stars David Copperfield ― yes, the David Copperfield ― who spends so much of the movie’s running time performing magic tricks you sometimes forget you’re watching a movie, let alone a slasher flick.
 Why they brought him onboard is anyone’s guess, but he does everything in his power to kill the movie’s suspension of disbelief, though I’m sure he was quite the coup back in the day.
 Speaking of his only movie role, Copperfield would explain, “Film is a magnifying glass for magic, so I had to be very careful.
 What you see on screen is exactly what the extras saw during shooting”.
 Call me cynical, but magic is quite obviously a ruse.
 The true magic comes from the awed response of a live audience, who wonder how in the world the person on stage was able to pull-off such a trick before their very eyes.
 This is a movie, a realm of practical effects trickery.
 I mean, what exactly is the point?

-Another thing that struck me about Terror Train was its use of lighting, which works wonders in creating the movie’s muted aesthetic, lending proceedings the kind of grainy quality usually reserved for lower budget productions but in a way that’s really quite beguiling.
+Another thing that struck me about Terror Train is its use of lighting, which works wonders in creating the movie’s muted aesthetic, lending proceedings the kind of grainy quality usually reserved for lower budget productions but in a way that’s really quite beguiling.
 This was achieved by cinematographer John Alcott, who would devise an innovative technique that involved rewiring the modified carriages and mounting individual dimmers on the exteriors of the carriage cars, using a variety of bulbs and even pen torches to light the faces of cast members in the kind of setting that posed some real technical drawbacks.
 Terror Train was first pitched as ‘Halloween on a train’, and that kind of ingenuity is worthy of Carpenter at his most resourceful.

 This is technically a suicide, and I won’t reveal the identity of the deceased, but let’s just say that it echoes an equally absurd moment earlier in the movie, as our unnamed character contrives to wrap himself in a white sheet out of sheer panic, taking a header off the train and breaking his bones on a solid lake of ice.